Bookcase Storage Bed Ideas for Smart Organization

 What Makes a Mattress Hypoallergenic?

-• Naturally resistant to allergens (like latex or certain types of memory foam)
+• Naturally resistant materials: such as latex or high-density memory foam

 1. Use a Mattress Protector